amient/affinity/avro/README.md

 The reader schema is the one that matches the current runtime case class.
 The writer schema is the schema which was used to serialize an instance into a binary.
-If we had serialized the person instance with a case class that didn't have the score: Option[Double] field it would be possible to project it onto our current runtime defintion of case class Person because our current defintion has a default value None for the field:
+If we had serialized the person instance with a case class that didn't have the score: Option[Double] field it would be possible to project it onto our current runtime definition of case class Person because our current defintion has a default value None for the field:

     val readerSchema = AvroRecord.inferSchema[Person]